Percy Rules

 Staging Area:

-- Location: Corner of Third Avenue and King Street, by the uld Post Office.
+- Location: Corner of Third Avenue and King Street, by the old Post Office.

-- All teams must be in their designated staging spot by 9:00 AM on race day.
+- All teams must be in their designated staging spot no later than 9:00 AM on race day.

 - Teams deemed unmanageable by Race Officials will start last but be timed from their designated start time.